Bill Mitchell (economist)

-William Francis Mitchell (born 7 March 1952) is a professor of economics at the University of Newcastle, New South Wales, Australia and Docent Professor of Global Political Economy at the University of Helsinki, Finland.
+William Francis Mitchell (born 7 March 1952) is an Australian economist and academic.
+He is a professor of economics at the University of Newcastle, New South Wales, Australia and Docent Professor of Global Political Economy at the University of Helsinki, Finland.
+He is also a guest professor at Kyoto University, Japan since 2022.
 He is one of the founding developers of Modern Monetary Theory.

 Early life

 Mitchell was born to working class parents in Glen Huntly, a suburb of Melbourne, Australia, in March 1952.
 The family moved to Ashwood, a new Housing Commission suburb soon after.
 He attended Ashwood Primary School (1957–1963) and Ashwood High School (1964–1969).

 Education

 Mitchell holds the following degrees: PhD in Economics, University of Newcastle, 1998; Bachelor of Commerce, Deakin University, 1977; and Master of Economics Monash University, 1982.
 He completed a Master's Preliminary at the University of Melbourne in 1978 (with first-class honours).

 Career

 Academic

 Since 1990, Mitchell is a professor at University of Newcastle, New South Wales.
-He also holds the position of Docent Professor in Global Political Economy, Faculty of Social Sciences, University of Helsinki, Finland.
+He also holds the position of Docent Professor in Global Political Economy, Faculty of Social Sciences, University of Helsinki, Finland and is a Guest International Professor at Kyoto University, Japan.